uriweb/uri-gen-ed/README.md

-# URI Magazine
+# URI Gen Ed

-Customizations for the magazine.
+Customizations for the Gen Ed website.